ncrpugh/StarQuery/README.md

 SQL.js/WebAssembly provides an in-browser SQLite database, allowing player queries to execute immediately without requiring a backend database or server-side query processing.

+> **Want to see how these systems are implemented?**
+> The [Technical Deep Dive](#technical-deep-dive) section explains the underlying implementation of the Rulebook, state-based repair evaluation, procedural mission generation, fault dependencies and progression systems.

 <br>

 ## Architecture